ngure1/Study-Bud/studybud/notes/crud.md

 - [Delete](#delete)

 ## What is CRUD?
-CRUD is an acronym for Create Read Update and Delete.
+CRUD is an acronym for Create Read Update and Delete.<br>
 Crud functionalities allow users to iteract with the database without necessarily having to use the django admin site

 ## Create